 - Oil capacity is 4.5 quarts or 4.2 liters.

 Frequently Asked Questions

 How much does an oil change cost?

-Honda oil change price depends on whether your vehicle requires synthetic oil or not and also oil capacity.
-Full synthetic Honda oil change price ranges between $80-$150 while conventional oil change ranges between $40 and $95 at a dealership.
+- Honda oil change price depends on whether your vehicle requires synthetic oil or not and also oil capacity.
+The price of a synthetic Honda oil is between $80-$150 while the conventional oil change ranges between $40 and $95 at a dealership.
 While at local auto repair shops, you can get a Honda oil change for as low as $19.99 with a coupon.

 Is it possible to change engine oil with an oil pump?

 - Yes.
 You can use an oil pump such as Mityvac 7201 Fluid Evacuator Plus.

 I forgot to oil the gasket for the oil filter.
 Is that a problem?

 - No, as long as the filter is tight.

 Do I have to change my oil even if I do not reach the recommended mileage or if the oil life system doesn’t recommend me to change the oil?